Social media is always tricky - but it’s even more challenging for the real estate business.

 Scheduling social content in advance means you’re better prepared and aren’t rushing to keep your account active.

-When you know the goals you’re working to, and have time to strategically plan the content that’ll help you reach them, it’s a win-win for everyone involved.
+It's a win-win for everyone involved when you know the goals you're working to and have time to plan the content that'll help you reach them strategically.

 Final thoughts on using social media for real estate marketing

-Are you inspired to start using social media to generate more enquiries for your real estate company?
+Are you inspired to start using or optimising social media to generate more enquiries for your real estate company?

-Remember to make sure each strategy you use helps you work toward your goals, and focuses on providing value to your target audience.
+Remember to make sure each strategy you use helps you work toward your goals and focuses on providing value to your target audience.
+Don't be afraid to experiment with different tactics and social media platforms.
+You can't be sure where your audience will find you.

 Level-up your social media.